Château La Coste – winery and art center | Provence, France

-The estate we see today originated in 2003, when Irish art collector and real-estate entrepreneur Patrick McKillen bought the property, which was previously a rather ordinary winery, with a view to convert it into a center dedicated to “Wine, Art & Architecture”.
+The estate we see today originated in 2003, when Irish art collector and real-estate entrepreneur Patrick McKillen bought the property, which was previously a rather ordinary winery, with a view to converting it into a center dedicated to “Wine, Art & Architecture”.

-The estate is located in the commune of Le Puy-Sainte-Réparade, and can be reached by car in about half an hour from Aix-en-Provence via the D14 road.
+The estate is located in the commune of Le Puy-Sainte-Réparade and can be reached by car in about half an hour from Aix-en-Provence via the D14 road.

-Along with historical structures, Château La Coste features buildings designed by Tadao Ando (Art Center, Four Cubes pavilion, and Chapel, all completed in 2011), Renzo Piano (Art pavilion, 2017 more information available here), Frank O. Gehry (Music pavilion, 2008), and Jean Nouvel (Cellars, 2008).
+Along with historical structures, Château La Coste features buildings designed by Tadao Ando (Art Center, Four Cubes pavilion, and Chapel, all completed in 2011), Renzo Piano (Art pavilion, 2017 more information available here), Frank O. Gehry (Music Pavilion, 2008), and Jean Nouvel (Cellars, 2008).

 A number of sculptures and art installations flank the estate’s footpaths, they include works by Louise Bourgeois, Richard Serra, Hiroshi Sugimoto, Michael Stipe, Alexander Calder, Sean Scully, Franz West, Tom Shannon, and Ai Weiwei, among others.